Fulbright National Geographic Storyteller

 But these communities have demonstrated remarkable resilience in the face of dramatic environmental changes.
 Low-tech greenhouses in India are helping small farmers adapt to severe droughts.
 A young i-Kiribati man has started teaching his community how to make their own hydroponic systems in order to grow vegetables in raised boxes, away from the damaging high tides.
 Women in British Columbia are building solar-powered tiny houses to reclaim their land and revitalize their traditional nomadic heritage.

 These are small-scale innovations, social enterprises, and community organizations founded by members of these communities that are counteracting and resisting the destruction caused by fossil fuels.
 Sharing stories of communities responding to climate change can hopefully contribute to discussion, collaboration, and positive change, rather than further polarization.

 Unusual rainfall patterns make it harder for women to dry the leaves needed to make thatched roofing and mats in the outer islands of Kiribati.
 Image by Janice Cantieri.

 Subsistence fishing communities in Kiribati.
 Climate change is making it harder for these communities to grow crops that supplement their diets.
 Image by Janice Cantieri.

-Most of my work has been done with an ethnographic approach--living with families in villages, getting to know people on a deeper level and learning about their culture.
-My goal with storytelling is to increase awareness of the impacts of our actions on other communities around the world that we are often disconnected from.
-I do my best to avoid contributing to white-savior or colonial narratives.
-I hope that the work I do stays as true to the local narrative as possible, though I am aware that as a privileged foreigner, my presence in a community affects the stories I might hear.
+Most of my work has been done with an ethnographic approach--living with families and getting to know people on a deeper level by spending time with them.
+I do my best to avoid furthering colonial narratives.
+I hope that the work I do stays as true to the local narrative as possible, though I am aware that as a foreigner, my presence in a community affects the stories I might hear.
 A community's story is best told by a member of that community, but I think there is value in sharing cross-culturally because it can spark discussion and interaction between different communities in different parts of the world.